 Child Protection / Mandatory Reporting

-Obligations under the Children, Youth and Families Act 2005 CYFA (Vic.).
+Obligations under the Children, Youth and Families Act 2005 (Vic).

-Yes – Schools have a key responsibility in the prevention and reporting of child abuse and neglect under the Children, Youth and Families Act 2005 CYFA (Vic.).
+Yes – Schools have a key responsibility in the prevention and reporting of child abuse and neglect under the Children, Youth and Families Act 2005 (Vic).

-Under sections 28 and 31 of the Children, Youth and Families Act 2005 (Vic.), any person may make a report to the Department of Human Services or to family services such as Child FIRST and Child Protection.
-However, section 182 of the Act lists those professionals who are obliged to notify protective services if they form a belief, based on reasonable grounds, that a child has suffered, or is likely to suffer significant harm as a result of physical injury or sexual abuse, and if the child’s parents or guardians have not protected or are unlikely to protect the child from harm of that type.
-Information is available in the Protecting Children Protocol.
+Under sections 28 and 31 of the Children, Youth and Families Act 2005 (Vic), any person may make a report to the Department of Human Services or to family services such as Child FIRST and Child Protection.
+However, section 182 of the Act lists those professionals who are obliged to notify protective services if they form a belief, based on reasonable grounds, that a child has suffered, or is likely to suffer significant harm as a result of physical injury or sexual abuse, or if the child’s parents or guardians have not protected or are unlikely to protect the child from harm of that type.
+Information is available in the Protecting Children Protocol (Early Childhood, Schools).

 Professionals who are legally required to report child physical and sexual abuse are: